Best conversational AI for SaaS companies (2026 guide)

 - Weeks 11-12 - Scale to full deployment: Expand to full traffic once KPIs stabilize.
 Maintain weekly KPI reviews for the first month post-scale.

 This timeline assumes your integration environment is accessible and your tier-1 conversation scripts exist in documented form.
 Integration stalls caused by legacy system incompatibility or undocumented APIs are the most common source of delays.
 Surface those blockers in the technical architecture review before signing anything.
-The Atlis Hotels case study and the broader GetVocal customer stories provide additional reference points for phased rollout approaches across industries.
+The Altis Hotels case study and the broader GetVocal customer stories provide additional reference points for phased rollout approaches across industries.

-#Choosing the right platform for your stage
+#Choosing the right platform for your SaaS stage

 Don't buy a bot.
 Hire a digital workforce you can govern, audit, and adjust in production without calling the vendor every time logic needs updating.
 For enterprise and mid-market SaaS operating in European markets, that means a platform with a Context Graph you verify before deployment, an Agent Control Center your operations team runs in real time, and compliance documentation your legal team doesn't have to fabricate when the EU AI Act auditor shows up.
+For European buyers in particular, the on-premise conversational AI vs SaaS decision sits at the centre of this choice: a cloud-only deployment is faster to stand up, while an on-premise option keeps customer data inside your EU infrastructure and clears the data-sovereignty bar that AI SaaS enterprise Europe procurement applies.

 We built GetVocal for that requirement: complex, regulated SaaS at mid-market to enterprise scale.
 If you're running fewer than 50 agents or operate outside regulated markets with simple query types, Intercom Fin is a faster path to value.
 If you have internal bot engineering capacity and want full control over the build, Cognigy gives you the building blocks.
 If your product is B2C and compliance isn't a primary constraint, Sierra's agentic model is worth evaluating.